Pre-Columbian Transoceanic Contacts

 I became interested in the nature and global distributions of certain traditional dyestuffs and of resist-dyeing, and during the 1990s put out articles on those topics with the New England Antiquities Research Association.
 During the same period, I also enjoyed the joint annual meeting of the Institute for the Study of American Cultures, on whose board I served, and The Epigraphic Society, of which I later became Vice President.

 In 1992, I organized a special session in Carter’s honor at the annual meeting of the Association of American Geographers.
-In 2005, I was invited to deliver the inaugural George F. Carter Distinguished Professor Lecture at the Texas A&M University’s Geography Department.
+In 2005, I was invited to deliver the inaugural George F. Carter Distinguished Professor Lecture at the Texas A&M University’s Geography Department; the talk was on transoceanic contacts.

 In 1995, I organized another diffusionist session, at the annual American Association for the Advancement of Science conference.
 This led to the creation of Pre-Columbiana: A Journal of Long-Distance Contacts, which I continue to edit, and a contract to write a book on the contacts question.
 Following various impediments, that book has now been released by the University of Alabama Press.
 Its title is Ancient Ocean Crossings: Reconsidering the Case for Contacts with the Americas before Columbus (2017).
 More books are in the making.
 I also contribute much of the content of Pre-Columbiana.